Avoiding Stupidity

 2. Life happens.

-So I try always to be prepared with a Plan B. Some fall back I can do if my premier idea doesn’t go as I’d hoped.
+So I try always to be prepared with a Plan B. Some fallback I can do if my premier idea doesn’t go as I’d hoped.
 Like who knew that my dog who loved that toy would also perform for the chicken hot dogs I had also brought — but he did.

-On the other hand, other things apply to the second definition of stupidity.
+On the other hand, some things apply to the second definition of stupidity.
 For example, when a puppy isn’t becoming potty trained no matter what I do, I know that there must be something else going on.